chriscamacho/gles2framework/README.md

 intended to help learning and tutorial writing

-Currently supports XORG (linux) and soon to support the raspberry pi (none Xwindows proprietory EGL) on the pi it uses X for input
+Currently supports XORG (linux) and the raspberry pi (none Xwindows proprietory EGL) on the pi it uses X for input so you need to be running xwindows when the executables run

 dependencies libpng, libEGL, libGLES (2.0)

+pkg-config, build-esentials and development libraries must be installed to compile the framework

 if you have not compiled GLES source code on your pi before you will need to make a file called